shashvcode/HousingMLModel/README.md

 - **Performance**: RMSE ≈ **18,744** on training set, **≈ 43,000** on test, likely due to overifitting

 ## Continuation
-- ** I am continuin to experiemnt with new features, selecting more optimized models, and tuning hyparparameters to improve performance**
+-  I am continuing to experiemnt with new features, selecting more optimized models, and tuning hyparparameters to improve performance